cakephp/docs/en/controllers.rst

 Controllers provide a number of methods which are called *actions*.
 Actions are methods on a controller that handle requests.
-By default all public methods on a controller are an action, and accessible from a url.
+By default all public methods on a controller are an action, and accessible from a URL.
 Actions are responsible for interpreting the request and creating the response.
 Usually responses are in the form of a rendered view, but there are other ways to create responses as well.